UKCloud/documentation/articles/vmware/vmw-how-increase-storage.md

 - If the VM has a snapshot, you'll need to remove this before making changes to the hard disk size.
 You may need to perform a re-scan from the OS level.

-- To ensure optimal vMotion performance, each hard disks should not exceed 2TB.
+- To ensure optimal vMotion performance, each hard disk should not exceed 2TB.
 For more information, see [*Virtual machine disk limits and considerations*](vmw-ref-vmdk-limits.md).

 - There is an upper limit of 2TB per disk for any VM that uses UKCloud's Snapshot Protection.